Beef and Vegetable Soup Without Tomatoes: Easy with a Crockpot

 We don’t have many traditions associated with Halloween–it’s not my favorite holiday.
 But there is one tradition I like.
 We usually have this vegetable beef soup for dinner.
 It makes me feel better after eating too many Snicker bars and Reese’s peanut butter cups.
 It’s also a favorite in January for reasons I’m not admitting to.

 Who needs a vegetable soup recipe?
 Maybe none of us.
 So, let this serve as an idea or reminder the next time you cook a big roast or need to clean out various veggies in your fridge or freezer.
-Speaking of leftover pot roast, don’t forget about my Shepherd’s pie, the most visited post on this website.
+Speaking of leftover pot roast, don’t forget about my Shepherd’s pie, one of the most visited posts on this website.

-- Leftover gravy or beef broth: If you don’t have gravy or canned beef broth, use water and bouillon cubes or a paste, like Better than Bouillon, to make broth.
-Use vegetable broth for a vegetarian version.
+- LEFTOVER GRAVY OR CANNED BEEF BROTH: If you don’t have gravy or canned beef broth, make broth with water and bouillon cubes or a paste, like Better than Bouillon.
+For a vegetarian version, use vegetable broth.

-- Frozen Veggies: Look through your freezer.
+- FROZEN VEGETABLES: Look through your freezer.
 Take this opportunity to clean it out.
 I usually have green peas, green beans (I like canned ones, too), corn, okra, and lima beans.

 It may seem like I have an anything-goes policy for this soup, but I have a few rules.
 Enjoy breaking them if you choose.